menvuthy/Vuthy/_posts/2020-08-12-urban-growth-pp.md

 ## Landsat Processing Methods

 The development of image for each year was performed in Jupiter Notebook without having to download any image collection from the satellite's website and resort to any GIS Desktop software.
-The entire geoprocessing and remote sensing routine requires use `geemap package`.
-After installing this package based on the guidline in `https://geemap.readthedocs.io/en/latest/`, you may follow the main steps to develop the image as shown below:
+The entire geoprocessing and remote sensing routine requires use `Earth Engine Python API` and `geemap`.
+The geemap Python package is built upon the `ipyleaflet` and `folium` packages and implements several methods for interacting with Earth Engine data layers, such as `Map.addLayer()`, `Map.setCenter()`, and `Map.centerObject()`.
+Below are the main steps to develop the image:
+1. Install `Earth Engine Python API` and `geemap` based on the guidline in `https://geemap.readthedocs.io/en/latest/`
-1. import `geemap package`
+2. Import `geemap package` into Python
-2.

-This post should display a **header with an overlay image** and **custom tagline**, if the theme supports it.

-Non-square images can provide some unique styling issues.

-This post tests overlay header images with custom `page.tagline`.
+3. Create an interactive map (MAP)
+4. Add boundary of region of interest (roi) in to Map
+5. Define a function to mask clouds for Landsat 4, 5, 7 and 8
+6. Import image collection of target year by filtering the data, and roi
+7. Mask the clouds of the imported image and clip the image within roi
+8.

+cloudMask script is available at (though need to convert to Python Script): https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LE07_C01_T1_SR

 ```yaml
 tagline: "This is a custom tagline content which overrides the default page excerpt."